espocrm/documentation/administration/upgrading.md

 This will check the next available version, download it and install.
 Once upgrade is complete it will prompt to run the command again, if a newer version is available.

-Available parameters:
+Available parameters (only for advanced users):

-- `-y` - disable confirmation
+- `-y` − disable confirmation
-- `-s` - run an upgrade in a single process
+- `-s` − run an upgrade in a single process
-- `--file="EspoCRM-upgrade.zip"` - specify a path to an upgrade package
+- `--file="EspoCRM-upgrade.zip"` − specify a path to an upgrade package

 Example of using parameters: